Pelican Brewing Company

 Pelican Brewing Company is a brewery based in the U.S. state of Oregon.
 The company was established in Pacific City in 1996.
-There are also locations in Cannon Beach and Tillamook.
+There are also locations in Cannon Beach, Lincoln City, and Tillamook.

 The company was recognized by the Australian International Beer Awards and the Oregon Beer Awards in 2021.

 Beers

 Pelican offers a wide variety of both seasonal and year-round beers, including: